Jisshu Sengupta

 Apart from films, Sengupta is actively involved in anchoring reality shows and award shows, including Filmfare Awards East (2017).
 In 2011, he made a comeback on television in the fiction category through Aparajito, which he produced for Star Jalsha.

 Personal life

-Biswaroop Sengupta aka Jisshu was born on 15 March 1977 in Kolkata, West Bengal.
+Jisshu Sengupta was born as Biswaroop Sengupta on 15 March 1977 in Calcutta (now Kolkata), West Bengal.
 He is the son of Ujjwal Sengupta, also an actor in Bengali films.
 In 2004, he married Nilanjana Sharma, the elder daughter of film actress Anjana Bhowmick.

 He has two daughters, Sara and Zara.
-He is an avid East Bengal fan.

 Film career

 Initial success and setback

 Sengupta started his career with a teleserial, titled Mahaprabhu, which aired on Doordarshan.
 He earned critical acclaim for portraying the younger Chaitanya Mahaprabhu in the series.
 After his part ended in the series, he made his silver screen debut through Priyojon, directed by Dinen Sengupta, which was a critical and commercial failure.
 In 2002, he played Thakur in Sukanta Roy's ambitious venture Chelebela alongside Debashree Roy playing Kadambari Devi.
 Thereafter, he appeared in a string of critically and commercially unsuccessful ventures, as main lead.
 He made his debut in Bangla cinema through Moner Majhe Tumi, appearing as a parallel lead, which was the highest-grossing film of Bangladesh in 2003.
 He went on playing supporting roles in commercial films, namely Abhimanyu, Kurukshetra, Mahaguru, Sangram, Sajani, Guru, Janmadata, Chore Chore Mastuto Bhai and Premi, earning a low degree of success.
 In 2008, he starred in the romantic-comedy film Love and Bor Asbe Ekhuni.
 He also made his debut in Bollywood through Shyam Benegal's biographical war film Netaji Subhas Chandra Bose: The Forgotten Hero.